Tudmotu/forgery-rs/README.md

 installation instructions.
 Compilation might take a few minutes depending on your machine.

+Install using the script (see requirements below):
 ```console
 curl -L https://raw.githubusercontent.com/Tudmotu/forgery-rs/main/getforgery.sh | bash
 ```

+Create a directory for your project and change to it:
 ```console
 mkdir myproject && cd myproject
 ```

+Generate the Forgery example project:
 ```console
 forgery init
 ```

+Configure your RPC provider (required):
 ```console
 echo 'FORGERY_RPC=<YOUR_RPC>' > .env
 ```

+Run the server:
 ```console
 forgery
 ```